 In the last verse of John, the last Gospel, it's said : "Jesus did many other things as well.
 If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written."

 I also have more, but hope I've shared enough?

 My abridged story was always meant to be a contextual framework on which information or wisdom could be more effectively delivered.
 Without the frame, i.e. the context, it is a textbook.

 When I lacked creative ideas I often based poems on my life experiences.
 It was therapeutic if not always artistic.
 Consequently, I wrote an autobiography in the form of my jumbled collection of poems.

 I called it "My beautiful diary."

 As a final point, even after recovery we should be humble, because we never truly know we have "made it."
-We only know we've made it as we draw our last breaths.
+We only know that moments before our death, because anything might invalidate us before that time.